 We know you care deeply and want to give whatever you can… it’s simply that you may not have a lot to give.
 We understand.
 What you may not know is that it’s the small gifts that make the biggest difference to the lives of our horses.
 This means anything you give will help.
 And your donations are tax-deductible.*

-If you would like to make a donation, please click one of the donation buttons below, or go to our website.
+If you would like to make a donation, please use the button above to donate to Chance’s Recovery Fund, or click here.
 It’s safe and secure and only takes a minute or two.

 What Happens Next

 Well, this colt is beginning his long recovery now that he’s finally in a safe place here at the ranch.
 He’s being feed a nourishing diet, he has started receiving much needed farrier and vet care, and he’s getting lots of well deserved love.
 When the weather improves, he’ll get the long-overdue bath and grooming he needs.

 This little colt is learning how to just be a horse.
 Time will tell how it goes, but we’re optimistic.

 As for the three defendants who are responsible for the death of the three horses and suffering of this colt, that is in the hands of local law enforcement.
 If you have an opinion or comment you would like to voice about this case, contact Sheriff Cory C. Pulsipher of the Washington County Sheriff’s Department.

 Address: 5300 W, Hurricane, UT 84737